Evolution of networks with multiple junctions: Classification of possible blow--up limits

-By the hypotheses, we see that $G$ is a planar graph.
+\begin{lem} Let $\SS=\bigcup_{i=1}^n\sigma^i(I_i)$ be a degenerate regular shrinker which is $C^1\loc$--limit of regular networks homeomorphic to the underlying graph $G$ of\, $\SS$ (as in Definition~\ref{degnet}) and assume that $\Theta_{\SS}<\Theta_{\SS^1}$.
+Then, the graph $G$ of $\SS$ is a tree.
+Thus, $\SS$ is either a multiplicity--one line or a standard triod. \end{lem} \begin{proof} By the hypotheses, we see that $G$ is a planar graph.
 We assume that $G$ is not a tree, that is, it contains a loop, then we can find a (possibly smaller) loop bounding a region.
 If such loop is in a core at some point $P$, it is easy to see, by the degenerate $120$ degrees condition, that such region has six edges and, arguing as in Lemma~\ref{lemmatree}, that there must always be at least two non--collapsed, non--straight Abresch--Langer curves arriving/starting at $P$ in different directions.

 Then, if we assume that the complement of $\SS$ in $\R^2$ contains no bounded components, repeating the argument in the proof of the previous lemma, it follows that $\SS$ consists of a union of halflines for the origin and the loops of $G$ are all collapsed in the core.
 Then, by what we said above, there must be at least six halflines emanating from (the core at) the origin.
-This implies that $\Theta_{\SS}\geq 3$, which is a contradiction.
+This implies that $\Theta_{\SS}\geqslant 3$, which is a contradiction.

 Let now $B$ be a bounded component of the complement of $\SS$ and $\gamma$ a connected component of the sub--network of $\SS$ which bounds $B$, counted with unit multiplicity.
 Since $\gamma$ is an embedded, closed curve, smooth with corners and no triple junctions, we can evolve it by ``classical'' curve shortening flow $\gamma_t$, for $t\in[-1/2,t_0)$ where we set $\gamma_{-1/2}=\gamma$, until it shrinks at some $t_0>-1/2$ to a ``round'' point $x_0\in\R^2$ (by the works of Angenent, Gage, Grayson, Hamilton~\cite{angen1,angen2,angen3,gage,gage0,gaha1,gray1}, see Remark~\ref{gremh}).\\ By the monotonicity formula, we have